Lorient up to 2nd in French league with 6th straight win - WHIZ News

 Lorient stretched its winning streak to six games to trail leader Paris Saint-Germain by a point.

 Moffi equalized with a half-volley off the far post in the 24th minute.
-The Nigeria forward scored the winner in the 53rd by grabbing a loose ball and side-footing it into the net.
+The Nigeria forward scored the winner in the 53rd by side-footing a loose ball into the net.
 His eighth league goal of the season tied PSG strikers Kylian Mbappe and Neymar as the top scorers.

 Brest slipped to last place despite opening the scoring in the 17th with a header from Romain Del Castillo.

+American forward Tim Weah came off the Lille bench in the 73rd to play his first minutes this season.
+He missed an open goal in stoppage time with a sliding effort that bounced over the bar.
+Weah was sidelined by a foot injury this summer and is trying to get ready for the World Cup.

-Elsewhere, Breel Embolo and Myron Boadu scored to give Monaco a 2-0 win over midtable Montpellier.
-Monaco moved within three points of third-place Marseille with that fifth straight win in the league.
+Breel Embolo and Myron Boadu scored to give Monaco a 2-0 win over midtable Montpellier.
+Monaco moved within three points of third-place Marseille with its fifth straight win in the league.

 A few seconds before halftime, Wissam Ben Yedder fed Switzerland striker Embolo, who fired into the roof of the net for his fourth league goal this season.